OSGeo/gdal/gdal/doc/source/drivers/raster/dted.rst

 ------------

-The ``DTED_APPLY_PIXEL_IS_POINT=TRUE`` environment variable can be set (GDAL >= 3.1) to apply a pixel-is-point geotransform to the data.
+The ``DTED_APPLY_PIXEL_IS_POINT=TRUE`` environment variable can be set (GDAL >= 3.1) to apply a pixel-is-point interpretation to the data when reading the geotransform.

 See Also
 --------